King County sheriff will apologize to 2 black teens held at gunpoint, settles lawsuit for $80K

 The settlement was reached after negotiations between the Sheriff’s Office and attorneys representing the boys and their families, who demanded the Sheriff’s Office update its use-of-force policies to comply with a 9th Circuit Court of Appeals opinion.
 The court had put the Sheriff’s Office on notice months earlier that pointing a gun at an unarmed and compliant driver risked violating the driver’s Fourth Amendment protections against illegal seizures.
 Even so, it took the Sheriff’s Office nearly nine months to put a new policy in place, according to court documents.

 It was during that time period that Deputy Corey Marcotte approached what he thought was a stolen Jeep outside the White River Amphitheatre on June 19, 2018.
-He allegedly pointed a gun at the head of the Jeep’s 17-year-old driver, identified in court papers by the initials N.W., and ordered, “Don’t you [expletive] move,!” according to the lawsuit filed last November in U.S. District Court.
+He allegedly pointed a gun at the head of the Jeep’s 17-year-old driver, identified in court papers by the initials N.W., and ordered, “Don’t you [expletive] move!,” according to the lawsuit filed last November in U.S. District Court.

 N.W., a 15-year-old friend identified as P.B., and several others had attended a Chris Brown concert at the amphitheater.
 N.W. and P.B., who was in the passenger seat, were waiting for N.W.’s sister and other friends when the deputy appeared.